Why Micro-Segmentation Matters in a Post-COVID World

 Micro-segmentation is the process used to create hundreds or thousands of specific groups of customers, enabling companies to interact with them in more customized and personalized ways.
 It breaks up large customer clusters created from traditional macro-segmentation techniques, which group customers based on geographic, demographic, behavioral, or psychographic attributes.
 Usually, the goal is to uncover which type of customer spends the most money, so targeted communications and offers can be made directly to them.

 Micro-segmentation is more granular than macro-segmentation.
 It combines attributes to pinpoint smaller subgroups of even higher value.
 Using a hybrid of factors is the best way to identify who your best customers are, how they behave, and what matters most to them.
-This involves bringing disparate data sources together, then applying sophisticated analytics to identify not only who spends the most now, but likely will in the future, too.
+This involves bringing disparate data sources together, then applying sophisticated analytics to identify not only who spends the most now, but who likely will in the future, too.
 This is an example of how predictive analytics and machine learning are playing more important roles within companies.

 Predictive analytics and machine learning go mainstream